hpcleuven/VscDocumentation/source/access/generating_keys_with_openssh.rst

 Windows
 ~~~~~~~

-You can use OpenSSH on Windows also if you :ref:`download and setup MobaXterm <access using mobaxterm>`,
+You can use OpenSSH on Windows also if you

+- :ref:`download and setup MobaXterm <access using mobaxterm>`,
+- use Windows Subsystem for Linux (WSL or WSL2), or
-or if you install the free UNIX
-emulation layer `Cygwin`_ with the package "openssh".
+- install the free UNIX emulation layer `Cygwin`_ with the package "openssh".

 macOS
 ~~~~~